Email FacebookTwitterMenu burgerClose thin

 • Individuals not more than 10 years younger than the deceased account owner, including siblings, close-in-age friends, etc.

 Keep in mind that minors who are not children of the deceased generally do not qualify as eligible designated beneficiaries.
-For example, a minor who inherits an IRA from a grandparent would have to withdraw all of the funds from the account within 10 years.
+For example, a minor who inherits an IRA from a grandparent must withdraw all funds from the account within 10 years.

 Do Minors Pay Taxes on Inherited IRAs?

-All distributions from a traditional inherited IRA are subject to income tax in the year they are received.
-Distributions from an inherited Roth IRA are generally tax-free, provided the original account had been open for at least five years prior to the owner’s death.
+All distributions from a traditional inherited IRA are subject to income tax in the year you receive them.
+Distributions from an inherited Roth IRA are generally tax-free.
+However, the original account must be open for at least five years prior to the owner’s death.

 Because a minor’s income may be low, early distributions could be taxed at lower rates compared to distributions taken later in adulthood.
 However, large distributions in any year could potentially push the child into a higher tax bracket.
-In some cases, a strategy of gradual withdrawals can help manage tax liabilities over time.
+In some cases, a gradual withdrawal strategy can help manage tax liabilities over time.

 Bottom Line